jamesob/simple-ctv-vault/README.md

     return tx
 ```

+### Fee key risk

+One of the downsides of anchor outputs is that their use requires committing to the fee
+address that is able to child-pays-for-parent (CPFP) fee bump the unvault transaction.
+If the expected lifetime of a vault is for multiple years, ensuring that the fee
+key isn't destroyed or compromised is an unfortunate obligation.

+If the fee key were made unavailable for whatever reason, the unvaulting process would
+be at the whim of the prevailing fee market during time of unvault.
+If the fee-bump
+keys are lost and the fee market has gone well beyond the predetermined fee rate of the
+unvault transaction, the coins basically become unredeemable without unearthing the
+cold storage keys for a CPFP bump.

+Note that this is not an inherent risk to vaults per se, but the specific method of
+using anchor outpoints for long-term vaults.

+### Transaction sponsors

 This points to the tension between covenants and fee management.
 As I noted in
 a [mailinglist post](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2022-February/019879.html), a
 fee management technique that doesn't require structural anticipation and chain-waste